-- Kontakte 9th edition eBook by Tschirner et al. from McGraw-Hill through UFALLACCESS - Note: McGraw-Hill offers a two-week free trial of the eBook and Connect. - Note: This textbook will be used in GER1131 and GER2200.

-- Note: Some students find it helpful to have a printed version of the textbook, which is available at additional cost as a loose-leaf. - Connect (McGraw-Hill): GER1130 sections are participating in the UF All Access program. - Students can "opt-in" to Connect access for a reduced price and pay for these materials through their student account.
-Opting-in by following the instructions provided will provide the most affordable option. - Please await instructions for when you will be able to purchase the required Connect access.
-The opt-in portal should be available a few days before start of term. - Whenever you encounter issues with Connect, please always first contact McGraw-Hill Customer Service and Technical Support.
+- Kontakte 9th edition eBook by Tschirner et al. from McGraw-Hill through UFALLACCESS (Links to an external site.) - Note: McGraw-Hill offers a two-week free trial of the eBook and Connect.
+Please use your UF email address if you use this option and remember to purchase full access before the trial expires. - Note: This textbook will be used in GER1131 and GER2200.
+Some students find it helpful to have a printed version of the textbook, which is available at additional cost as a loose-leaf. - Connect electronic Workbook/Lab Manual (eWBLM) to accompany Kontakte - Included in the textbook package available through UFALLACCESS (Links to an external site.) - Students can "opt-in" to Connect access for a reduced price and pay for these materials through their student account.
+Opting-in by following the instructions provided will provide the most affordable option.
+The opt-in portal should be available a few days before start of term. - Whenever you encounter issues with Connect, please always first contact McGraw-Hill Customer Service and Technical Support (Links to an external site.).